-14) Tabled Ordinances:
+15) Tabled Ordinances:

-- A) Ordinance 24-21, to award the Bexley Electricity Aggregation Program contract to AEP Energy, based upon the terms and conditions provided for in their RFP, as modified by the Board of Control, introduced by Mr. Sharp.
-(Introduced on May 25, 2021) - B) Resolution 05-21: A Resolution approving the 2021 Bicycle Friendly Bexley Plan (introduced by Richard Sharp on May 11, 2021)

-- Link to proposed Bike Boulevard map - C) Ordinance 12-21, to adopt and approve the City of Bexley Electric Aggregation Plan of Operation and Governance, and to declare an emergency, introduced by Mr. Sharp (introduced on March 9, 2021). - 15) Judiciary and Strategic Committee Monique Lampke, Chair - 16) Service and Environmental Committee Richard Sharp, Chair - 17) Finance Committee Troy Markham, Chair - 18) Safety and Health Committee Jen Robinson, Chair - 19) Zoning and Development Committee Jessica Saad, Chair - 20) Recreation and Parks Committee Matt Klingler, Chair - 21) Public Comments (No Speaker Slip Required) - 22) Adjourn - 23) Executive Session
+- A) Ordinance 41-21 accepting the proposed donation of the Columbia Place private street in the Columbia Place subdivision by the City of Bexley for a public street.
+(Introduced by Jessica Saad September 28, 2021) - B) Ordinance 24-21 (Tabled), to award the Bexley Electricity Aggregation Program contract to AEP Energy, based upon the terms and conditions provided for in their RFP, as modified by the Board of Control, introduced by Mr. Sharp.
+(Introduced on May 25, 2021) - C) Ordinance 12-21 (Tabled), to adopt and approve the City of Bexley Electric Aggregation Plan of Operation and Governance, and to declare an emergency, introduced by Mr. Sharp (introduced on March 9, 2021). - 16) Service and Environmental Committee Lori Ann Feibel, Chair - 17) Finance Committee Monique Lampke, Chair - 18) Safety and Health Committee Sam Marcellino, Chair - 19) Zoning and Development Committee Matt Klingler, Chair - 20) Recreation and Parks Committee Jessica Saad, Chair - 21) Strategic Committee Jennifer Robinson, Chair - 22) Public Comments (No Speaker Slip Required) - 23) Adjourn